Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 Arizona Stats and Trends

-- Arizona has played 11 games, with six wins against the spread.

-- This season, the Wildcats have an against-the-spread record of 3-0 in their three games as an underdog of 20.5 points or more.
+- The Wildcats have an against the spread record of 3-0 in their three games as an underdog of 20.5 points or more this season.

-- Arizona's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- Arizona has eclipsed the over/under in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- When Arizona scores more than 21.5 points, it is 2-0 against the spread and 0-2 overall.
+- When Arizona records more than 21.5 points, it is 2-0 against the spread and 0-2 overall.

-- Arizona is 5-3 against the spread and 1-7 overall when the team piles up more than 323.1 yards.
+- In games that Arizona piles up over 323.1 yards, the team is 5-3 against the spread and 1-7 overall.

-- This season the Wildcats have turned the ball over 21 times, four more than the Sun Devils' takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.